mossssama/AndroidClasses/README.md

 <br/><br/>
 # SQLiteDatabase #
+SQLite : is database used to store data localy & permenantly using CRUD operations in SQL language

 [1] Write the following inside the class you want to use SQLiteDatabase in it

     DBHelper dbHelper=new DBHelper(getApplicationContext());